buda-base/lds-pdi/README.md

 Literal : each literal parameter name must be prefixed by « L_ » (Ex : L_NAME)

-Literal Lang: each literal parameter can be associated with a language using a parameter prefixed by LG_ (Ex : if you want L_FOO to be search in the ewts language, you must add a LG_FOO=bo-x-ewts to your request and declare it in the #QueryParams section of your template.
+Literal Lang: each literal parameter can be associated with a language using a parameter prefixed by LG_ (Ex : if you want L_FOO to be searched in the ewts language, you must add a LG_FOO=bo-x-ewts to your request and declare it in the #QueryParams section of your template).

 Integer : each literal parameter name must be prefixed by « I_ » (Ex : I_LIM)

-Resource : each literal parameter name must be prefixed by « R_ » (Ex : R_RES)
+Resource : each Resource ID parameter must be prefixed by « R_ » (Ex : R_RES)

 Additional rule : Filter on variables should be the last ones in a query